getcarina/getcarina.com/_posts/2016-03-10-fastest-test-drive-of-docker-ucp.md

 This time to launch is not just the work of the tooling, or control plane, or the higher level portions of Carina.
-The data plane (see [Overview of Carina]) work done under the covers to provide a lightning fast environment both in terms of provisioning times and overall performance.
+The data plane (see [Overview of Carina]) work done under the covers provides a lightning fast environment both in terms of provisioning times and overall performance.

-So thanks goes to them.
+So thanks goes to the data plane team for many months of hard work.

 [Overview of Carina]: https://getcarina.com/docs/overview-of-carina/
-[Grab the CLI, API key]: https://getcarina.com/docs/getting-started/getting-started-carina-cli/
+[Grab the CLI & API key]: https://getcarina.com/docs/getting-started/getting-started-carina-cli/
 [Download Carina credentials]: https://getcarina.com/docs/references/carina-credentials/
 [Evaluation installation and quickstart]: https://docs.docker.com/ucp/evaluation-install/
 [Understanding how Carina uses Docker Swarm]: https://getcarina.com/docs/concepts/docker-swarm-carina/